 6. Set Up Data Backup (OneDrive or External Drive)

-• OneDrive: Automatically back up your Desktop and Documents to the cloud.
+- OneDrive: Automatically backs up folders such as Desktop, Documents, and Pictures to the cloud.

 7. Review Power Options & Sleep Settings